micahlt/checkmark/README.md

-# checkmark
+# Checkmark
-HTML5 and JS todo list
+HTML5 and JS todo list with Materialize CSS